 Short breaks and respite

-A range of services is available to provide short breaks and respite for families of disabled children and to enable children to have new experiences and to take part in fun activities.
+A range of services is available to provide short breaks and respite for families of disabled children whilst enabling children to have new experiences and to take part in fun activities.

-Recognizing the wide range of needs of disabled children and their families, there are three levels of service.
+The wide range of needs for disabled children and their families is categorised in the levels below:

-Tier 1 - Universal: Activities for all (Universal): mainstream community services such as youth clubs, uniformed groups (for example cubs, brownies), leisure centres, nurseries, child-minders and activity-based groups.
+- Universal: Activities for all (universal): mainstream community services such as youth clubs, uniformed groups (for example, Scouts, Cubs and Brownies), leisure centres, nurseries, child-minders and activity-based groups.

-Tier 2 - Targeted: Short breaks allowance scheme: the allowance is to help children with special educational needs and disabilities who need some extra support to take part in clubs and leisure activities.
+- Targeted: The Targeted Short Breaks (TSB) allowance scheme is to help families of children with special educational needs and disabilities who need extra support to take part in clubs and leisure activities and providing a break for parents.
 No social care assessment is needed.

-Tier 3 - Specialist: Respite (specialist short break services) can be provided to meet a specific need following a social care assessment of the child's and carer's circumstances.
-Depending on the outcome of the assessment, needs can be met through a direct payment for the family to make their own arrangements, or through a range of approved daytime activities or overnight short breaks.
+- Specialist: Respite (specialist short break services) can be provided to meet a specific need following a social care assessment of the child's and family's circumstances.
+Depending on the outcome of the assessment, needs can be met through a direct payment for the family to make their own arrangements, or through an arranged service of daytime activities or overnight short breaks.